 7- Congrats!
 You’ve made it to the final step – payment.
 Fill in all the details. choose the method of payment and click “אישור הזמנה” to complete your reservation.
 In the picture below you can find out how to fill in everything:

-8- After completing the reservation, you will get a reservation number, which you will use afterwards, so keep it!
+8- After completing the reservation, you will get a reservation number, which you will use afterward, so keep it!

 Note – if you also buy a return ticket online, you will get a 20% discount on the ticket.